deathtothecorporation/plunder-docs/a-simple-cog/booting-starting.md

 main=(runCog | countDownFrom 5)
 ```

 This is a simple looping/recursive cog.
-On each run, it starts off with a
-counter value and stores the current time to the binding `now` by asking the
-system `TIME_WHEN` (we'll discuss `syscall` more later).
-On the next line it
-prints out that time.
+On each run, it starts off with a counter value and stores the current time to the binding `now` by asking the host machine `TIME_WHEN` (we'll discuss `syscall` more later).
+On the next line it prints out that time.
 Then it checks if the counter value `isZero`.
-If it is, it
-prints out a completion message, otherwise it decrements the counter value
-(`(dec count)`) and recursively calls itself with that updated value.
+If it is, it prints out a completion message, otherwise it decrements the counter value (`(dec count)`) and recursively calls itself with that updated value.

+Incidentally, this is also the first time we're seeing indentation in sire.

 Another detail to notice here: in `main=` we're passing the argument `5` to the
 `countDownFrom` function: `main=(runCog | countDownFrom 5)`.